Niranjana012/learnings-at-ict/README.md

 # learnings-at-ict
-Repository consists of each day learning at ict academy of kerala DAY 1
+Repository consists of each day learning at ict academy of kerala.

+DAY 1
 * EdClub
   EdClub offers a comprehensive touch typing course to help users develop muscle memory and improve  typing speed and accuracy.